ncbi/vadr/documentation/advbuild.md

-At this point, we need to determine if these results suggest that our models should be changed, or if they are giving us the desired behavior and thus are okay as they are.
+At this point, we need to determine if these results suggest that our models should be changed, or if they are giving us the desired behavior and so are okay as they are.
 The fact that so many sequences fail seems to indicate that the models should be modified, but it could be that RSV viral sequences are so highly variable that a high failure rate is expected, and no single sequence based model